 - Turnover Margin

-- Which team was dominate in the lane by looking at the points in the paint.
+- Which team was dominant in the lane by looking at the points in the paint?

 But there is more that can be learned…